kukfa/kukfa.github.io/_posts/2017-05-07-ists-15-web-challenges.md

 A description of the Australian flag?!?
 You can't mean...
 AGH!
 We've been duped!!
 Foiled!

-So it looks like this was a fake database designed to throw us off.
+So it looks like this was a fake table designed to throw us off.
 Thankfully, we can return to an earlier injection and keep looking for tables within the database:

 `" union select concat(concat(table_schema, '.'), table_name) from information_schema.tables where table_schema != 'mysql' and table_schema != 'information_schema' limit 1 offset 2;#`

 ![Horoscopes](/resources/ists15/24.PNG)